Skip to content

 Recommended For

-Banks adding merchant acquiring.
+• Banks adding merchant acquiring.
 Banks adding a merchant acquiring product where the regulatory team is comfortable with the underlying acquirer holding the license and the bank carrying the brand.
-The Cashier and white-label gateway model fits that split.
-The 24/7 dedicated support and the seven-year Visa Global Registry track record are useful signals to a bank procurement team that wants vendor longevity over a venture-backed startup.
+The Cashier and white-label gateway model fits that split, and the 24/7 dedicated support and seven-year Visa Global Registry track record are useful signals to a bank procurement team that wants vendor longevity over a venture-backed startup.

-CIS and Eastern Europe-focused operations.
+• CIS and Eastern Europe-focused operations.
 Businesses with material exposure to CIS, Eastern European and MENA markets.
-Payneteasy's legacy connector relationships and the Baku support office reflect a footprint that Western-headquartered orchestrators (Primer, Gr4vy) cover more thinly.
-For an operator processing into Azerbaijan, Kazakhstan, Uzbekistan or other Central Asian markets, Payneteasy's local acquirer reach is a genuine advantage over a UK or US-headquartered competitor.
+Payneteasy's legacy connector relationships and the Baku support office reflect a footprint that Western-headquartered orchestrators like Primer cover more thinly.
+For an operator processing into Azerbaijan, Kazakhstan, Uzbekistan or other Central Asian markets, Payneteasy's local acquirer reach is a real advantage over a UK or US-headquartered competitor.

 Not Recommended For

-Single-brand casinos needing a regulated PSP.
+• Single-brand casinos needing a regulated PSP.
 Single-brand casinos or sportsbooks that want a PSP they can integrate as one endpoint.
 Payneteasy is software, not a regulated payment institution.
-It holds no EMI, no acquiring license and no gambling license.
-The regulated activity sits with the connected acquirer underneath.
-For a single-brand operator that does not want to source acquirers separately, Nuvei, Paysafe, Worldpay or Solidgate are the right answer.
+It holds no EMI, no acquiring license and no gambling license, since the regulated activity sits with the connected acquirer underneath.
+For a single-brand operator that does not want to source acquirers separately, Nuvei, Paysafe or Worldpay are the right answer.

-UKGC/MGA operators sensitive to Russia exposure.
+• UKGC/MGA operators sensitive to Russia exposure.
 UKGC- or MGA-regulated operators where counterparty risk and data-residency are part of vendor diligence.
-Payneteasy runs processing on two data centers, Amsterdam and Moscow.
-The Moscow data center is operational rather than ceremonial — it is named as one of two failover platforms.
+Payneteasy runs processing on two data centers, Amsterdam and Moscow, and the Moscow data center is operational rather than ceremonial, named as one of two failover platforms.
 For an operator under UK Gambling Commission or Malta Gaming Authority supervision in 2026, that requires a sanctions-exposure and data-residency review most other orchestrators (Akurateco in Amsterdam, Corefy in Cyprus, Primer in London) do not trigger.

-iGaming operators wanting platform-side connectors. iGaming operators expecting a productized SoftSwiss, EveryMatrix, Slotegrator or BetConstruct integration.
-Payneteasy's connector library is organized around acquirers, card schemes, e-wallets, crypto processors, A2A rails and local methods — not iGaming platforms.
-Solidgate documents SoftSwiss and Slotegrator integrations.
-NOWPayments documents casino platform connectors.
-If platform-side integration is critical, those are the better fit.
+• iGaming operators wanting platform-side connectors. iGaming operators expecting a productized SoftSwiss, EveryMatrix, Slotegrator or BetConstruct integration.
+Payneteasy's connector library is organized around acquirers, card schemes, e-wallets, crypto processors, A2A rails and local methods rather than iGaming platforms.
+PayRetailers ships pre-built SoftSwiss and Slotegrator connectors, and NOWPayments documents casino platform connectors, so if platform-side integration is critical, those are the better fit.

-Buyers needing published pricing.
+• Buyers needing published pricing.
 Procurement teams that need to benchmark pricing before a sales call.
 Payneteasy publishes no per-transaction percentage, no setup fee, no rolling reserve and no monthly license starting point.
-Compare to Corefy's published 0.2-0.7% routing fee or Solidgate's published 0.3-0.8% rates and the opacity is real.
-Akurateco and IXOPAY share the same problem, so it is a category trait rather than a Payneteasy-specific failure.
+Against Corefy's published 0.2-0.7% routing fee the opacity is real, though Akurateco and IXOPAY share the same problem, so it is a category trait rather than a Payneteasy-specific failure.

 Geographic Coverage